Claire Tomalin Moves 'Between The Trivial And The Tragic' In 'A Life Of My Own'

 (LAUGHTER)

 TOMALIN: That's not in the book.
 You're making me remember things that are not in - but it's true.
 I did not adore him.
 I see there is a difference.
 There is a big difference between getting on very well - we got on very well.
 We were - we had fun together.
 We enjoyed things together.
-And he loved the children, but he tended to forget about that of course once he was running off with some other young woman and suddenly saying he wanted a divorce and the whole marriage had been a mistake and...
+And he loved the children, but he tended to forget about that, of course, once he was running off with some other young woman and suddenly saying he wanted a divorce and the whole marriage had been a mistake.

 GROSS: Well, you say he kept leaving home and then returning.